-Figure 6 plots the bandwidth blocking ratio (BBR) for networks without any protection and networks with p-cycle protection.
-Curves labeled with "Path" means no protection and curves labeled "Cycle" means p-cycle protected.
+Figure 4 plots the bandwidth blocking ratio (BBR) for networks without any protection and networks with p-cycle protection.
+The label "NoProtection" means there is no protection scheme in the network and the labeled "FIPP" means network protected by a p-cycle scheme.
 For the USA topology, the BBR is quite low until loads of 90 erlangs when the network with no protection starts blocking.
 The BBR for the two networks are very similar until loads of 140 erlangs.
 This low overhead for the provisioning of 100% protection is due to the large number of available paths in the USA topology.
 Therefore, up to this load protection is guaranteed with minimal overhead.
 After that, the difference in BBR starts increasing and it can be of two orders of magnitude for highly loaded networks.
 For the NSF network, the picture looks quite different since the difference in BBR can be of four order of magnitude under moderately loaded networks.
-Under heavily loaded this difference drops to less than two orders of magnitude due to the high blocking in the NSF topology.
+Under heavy loads this difference drops to less than two orders of magnitude due to the large blocking in the NSF topology.